commandprompt/pgmanage-docs/src/en/05_enterprise.md

 ]
 ```

-Once PgManage container is restarted with the new configuration, its login screen should display the Oauth2 button.
+Once Audax is restarted with the new configuration, its login screen should display the OAuth2 button.

-> ℹ️ It is possible to configure multiple OAuth2 providers for a single PgManage instance, just define multiple configuration entries like so
+> ℹ️ It is possible to configure multiple OAuth2 providers for a single Audax instance; just define multiple configuration entries like so
 ```
 OAUTH2_CONFIG = [
     {